gatsbyjs/gatsby/docs/blog/2019-02-07-pragmatic-lessons-from-converting-to-react-hooks/index.md

   this.setState(state => ({ count: state.count + 1 }))
 ```

 The custom `useSlideshow` hook utilizes two different hooks to replace the functionality of the render props component: `useState` and `useEffect`.
-The current index and playing states are both set with their own calls to useState.
+The current index and playing states are both set with their own calls to `useState`.
 The `useEffect` hook checks if the `isPlaying` state is true and then sets the timeout to advance the slide to the next index.
 It resets to the first slide after it reaches the last index.
 The hook clears the timeout when the current index or `isPlaying` state changes.
 The hook includes a function to update the slide.
 The necessary state and functions are return in an object.

 ```javascript
 function useSlideshow(slides, { timerLength = 5000 } = {}) {